Mailu/Mailu/docs/swarm/master/README_nfs_example.md

 ## Networking mode
 On this example, we are using:
 - the mesh routing mode (default mode).
-With this mode, each service is given a virtual IP adress and docker manages the routing between this virtual IP and the container(s) providing this service.
+With this mode, each service is given a virtual IP address and docker manages the routing between this virtual IP and the container(s) providing this service.
 - the default ingress mode.

 ### Allow authentification with the mesh routing